After childbirth, hemorrhoids came out.

 • Bed rest for 2–3 days.

-• On the first day, cold lotions are made on the area of inflamed hemorrhoids, for example, an ice pack is applied for 10-15 minutes with an interval of 2-3 hours.
+• On the first day, cold lotions are applied to the area of the inflamed hemorrhoids, for example, an ice pack is applied for 10–15 minutes at intervals of 2–3 hours.

-• Starting from the second day of exacerbation of hemorrhoids, it is necessary to do warm sessile baths (as in chronic hemorrhoids).
+• Starting from the second day of exacerbation of hemorrhoids, it is necessary to take warm sitz baths (as with chronic hemorrhoids).

-Otherwise, the treatment is almost the same as for chronic hemorrhoids, only the doses and frequency of use of drugs differ.
+Otherwise, the treatment is almost the same as for chronic hemorrhoids - only the doses and frequency of use of the drugs differ.

-In case of acute bleeding that does not stop within 1 hour, urgent medical attention is necessary.
+In case of acute bleeding that does not stop within 1 hour, emergency medical attention is necessary.
 In the period before the consultation, you can use suppositories with ADRENALINE.

 Surgical treatment

-Radical operations aimed at removing hemorrhoids in one way or another are not performed in acute hemorrhoids.
-In case of thrombosis of the hemorrhoidal node, by the decision of the doctor, it is possible to perform such a manipulation as removing a blood clot from the node using a surgical scalpel.
+Radical operations aimed at removing hemorrhoids in one way or another are not performed for acute hemorrhoids.
+In case of thrombosis of the hemorrhoidal node, according to the doctor's decision, it is possible to perform such manipulation as removing the blood clot from the node using a surgical scalpel.

 Prevention